Minimial Creditble Coverage/MCC information for Businesses

 *A health arrangement provided by established religious organizations comprised of individuals with sincerely held beliefs qualifies for MCC standard.

-*Only the Commonwealth Choice Plans that offer drug coverage are considered MCC compliant.
+*All the Commonwealth Choice Plans are considered MCC compliant.

 -------------------------------------------------------------------------------------------------------------------